Gold Creek Homestead

-Gold Creek Homestead is a 140-year-old stone and brick building located off Gungahlin Drive in Ngunnawal a north-western suburb of Canberra, Australia.
+Gold Creek Homestead is a 140-year-old stone and brick building located off Gungahlin Drive in Ngunnawal a northwestern suburb of Canberra, Australia.
 It is adjacent to the Grove Ngunnawal retirement village currently being developed by Lend Lease.

-The Gold Creek Homestead Complex referred to a group of four buildings including the 697m^{2} homestead, a stone and timber cottage, a buggy shed and an entertainment and function centre (formerly a machinery shed).
-The Gold Creek Homestead Site was a 41-hectare parcel of land, specifically Block 1 and 2, Section 23 Ngunnawal upon which the aforementioned complex was situated.
+The Gold Creek Homestead Complex referred to a group of four buildings, including the 697 m2 homestead, a stone and timber cottage, a buggy shed, and an entertainment and function centre (formerly a machinery shed).
+The Gold Creek Homestead Site was a 41 ha parcel of land, specifically Blocks 1 and 2, Section 23 Ngunnawal upon which the aforementioned complex was situated.

-Gold Creek Homestead was at one time at the centre of 'Gold Creek' a sprawling 1,594 hectare (3,940 acre) rural property, the largest in the Ginninderra district.
-Portions of the former property are or will be occupied by parts of the suburbs of Ngunnawal, Nicholls, Harcourt Hill, Moncrieff, Casey, Kinlyside and Taylor as well as large parcels of land in NSW adjacent to the village of Hall. the site then became abandoned for a little while, leaving teenagers to explore it during the night. it was then put up for sale after it was declined to be heritage listed.
+Gold Creek Homestead was at one time at the centre of Gold Creek, a sprawling 1594 ha rural property, the largest in the Ginninderra district.
+Portions of the former property are or will be occupied by parts of the suburbs of Ngunnawal, Nicholls, Harcourt Hill, Moncrieff, Casey, Kinlyside and Taylor as well as large parcels of land in NSW adjacent to the village of Hall. the site then became abandoned for a little while, leaving teenagers to explore it during the night.
+It was then put up for sale after it was declined to be heritage listed.